 The computer system that controls your car has a built in safety feature called "Reduced Power" or "Limp Mode" which is designed to get the car where it is going under low engine power while protecting the car's engine and transmission.
 When a malfunction is detected by the computer either from the engine management system or transmission the car should show a Reduced Power and/or the Check Engine Light, some cars will also trigger a Traction Control Light.
 This can sometimes be reset by pulling over and shutting the key off, then once the car is restarted the limp mode can be reset as well, this can help get you to your destination.
 The Limp mode condition will return until repair or services have been performed and codes are cleared.
 Sometimes it can take being in this mode for some time before the check engine light will illuminate.

-As a car ages it begins to developed a substance call Coking which resembles a thin brown tar on its throttle bore actuator and butterfly.
-When this happens the response time between the throttle pedal sensor and the actuator increases causing a problem.
-This condition can be accompanied by either throttle pedal or throttle actuator trouble codes.
-Other systems can create a limp mode condition, this is the most popular by far.
+Engine: The number #1 problem to cause limp mode is a dirty throttle actuator which can be cured by a simple throttle body cleaning.
+This condition occurs after the car ages and begins to develop a substance call "Coking" which resembles a thin brown tar on its throttle bore actuator and butterfly.
+When this happens the response time between the throttle pedal sensor and the actuator increases causing a correlation issue.
+This condition can also be accompanied by either throttle pedal or throttle actuator trouble codes.

 Our team of certified mechanics is ready to answer your questions for free.